Interventional Pain Management and Physical Medicine and Rehabilitation Located in Livonia, MI & Clinton Township, MI

 Botox is made of a purified form of botulinum toxin.
 When injected, Botox blocks the release of chemicals that transmit pain signals.
 It also prevents the pain networks in your brain from being activated.
 Botox treatments may offer headache relief for up to 3 months.

-If you’re ready for expert headache care, call today or book a consultation online with Enhance Center.
+If you’re ready for expert headache care, call today to book a consultation with Enhance Center.